-Description: They live in the warm temperate to tropical waters.
-These dolphins occur in shallow water.
-Indo-pacific Bottlenose Dolphin grows to 2.6 m (8.5 ft) long, and weighs up to 225 kg (500 lb).
-It lives in the waters Indian Ocean, North and western Indian Ocean including the coast of Africa, Red Sea and the Arabian Gulf.
+They live in the warm temperate and tropical waters.
+Indo-pacific Bottlenose Dolphin grows to 2.6 m (8.5ft) long, and weighs up to 225 kg (500lb).
+It lives in the waters of the north and western Indian Ocean including the coast of Africa, Red Sea and the Arabian Gulf.

-Where they're found today: Since 2014, the Indo-pacific Bottlenose dolphin is being monitored in Abu Dhabi waters.
-The species occurs in shallow coastal waters as well as away from islands and coast.
-They have wider distribution range than the Indian Ocean Humpback dolphin.
-They occur in small as well as large herd of group size 2 to 40 individuals.
+Since 2014, the Indo-pacific Bottlenose dolphin is being monitored in Abu Dhabi waters.
+The species occurs in shallow coastal waters as well as islands and coast.
+They have a wider distribution range than the Indian Ocean Humpback dolphin.
+They occur in small as well as large herd of group sizes of 2 to 40 individuals.

 Abu Dhabi’s efforts

 EAD runs long-term research and monitoring programmes of cetaceans, which helps us identify the areas that need monitoring and protection.